-''' Ename n+n-nc+nc-value
+'''

-Gname n+n-nc+nc-value

-Ename n+n-cnamevalue
+Ename n+ n- nc+ nc- value

+Gname n+ n- nc+ nc- value

+Ename n+ n- cname value

+Gname n+ n- cname value

-Gname n+n-cnamevalue '''
+'''

-E is the one-character element keyword "E" for linear voltage-controlled voltage sources rent sources n+ is the name of the positive node of the controlled source, and is a nonnegative integer n- is the name of the negative node of the controlled source, and is a nonnegative integer nc+ is the name of the positive controlling node in the same circuit where the linear voltage-controlled source is being defined nc- is the name of the negative controlling node in the same circuit where the linear voltage-controlled source is being defined cname is the name of a controlling device in the same circuit where the linear voltage-controlled source is being defined value is a floating-point number assigned as the proportionality constant for this controlled source
+E is the one-character element keyword "E" for linear voltage-controlled volt- age sources G is the one-character element keyword "G" for linear voltage-controlled current sources name is the individual name of the device n + is the name of the positive node of the controlled source, and is a nonnega- tive integer n- is the name of the negative node of the controlled source, and is a nonneg- ative integer nc+ is the name of the positive controlling node in the same circuit where the linear voltage-controlled source is being defined nc- is the name of the negative controlling node in the same circuit where the linear voltage-controlled source is being defined cname is the name of a controlling device in the same circuit where the linear voltage-controlled source is being defined value is a floating-point number assigned as the proportionality constant for this controlled source s = value v(nc+, nc-)

-G is the one-character element keyword "G" for linear voltage-controlled curwhere v(nc+,nc-) represents the voltage of node nc+ with respect to node nc-, and s is the controlled voltage for a controlled voltage source and the controlled current for a controlled current source.
-In the second format, the value of the controlled source is given by

-In the first format, the value of the controlled source is given by where v(cname) represents the branch voltage across the positive and negative nodes of the controlling device named "cname".
+In the first format, the value of the controlled source is given by where v(nc+, nc-) represents the voltage of node nc+ with respect to node nc-, and s is the controlled voltage for a controlled voltage source and the controlled current for a controlled current source.
+In the second format, the value of the controlled source is given by where v(cname) represents the branch voltage across the positive and negative nodes of the controlling device named "cname".